-Whilst visiting family over Easter, it may be worth bearing in mind the potential risk factors that can affect your loved one’s safety.
+During the cooler months, slips, trips and falls are more likely to occur due to factors such as wet and icy surfaces, and the cold affecting someone’s mobility.
+Whilst visiting family over the coming months, or during Christmas get togethers, it may be worth bearing in mind the potential risk factors that can affect your loved one’s safety.
 Preventing slips, trips and falls in the home can be made easier by being aware of several environmental and health-related hazards.

 Conditions that affect mobility like osteoporosis and Parkinson’s disease, poor vision, auditory impairment, continence problems, UTIs, dizziness, cognitive impairment, and certain medications can affect the risk of falling.